-6. Transfers
+7. Transfers

-The Society set up several new bank accounts during the previous fiscal year.
+The Society set up several bank accounts during a previous fiscal year.
 The Society deposits County Treasurer funds to the main checking account and then transfers property taxes to the appropriate bank accounts.
 Transfers from the Fair Fund were to cover monthly payroll and other costs paid from the General Fund.